-The Historic New Orleans Collection (533 Royal St. & 520 Royal St.)
+The Historic New Orleans Collection

-Dedicated to preserving local history, art and culture, the Historic New Orleans Collection

-The main 533 Royal St. campus presents free rotating exhibits on subjects ranging from “Storyville: Madams and Music” to “African Heritage of New Orleans,” while a new expansion across the street houses a continuing exhibition of French Quarter history and hands-on installations that make the past come alive.
+The main 533 Royal St. campus presents free rotating exhibits on subjects ranging from Storyville to the African heritage of New Orleans, while the expansion across the street houses a continuing exhibition of French Quarter history and hands-on installations that make the past come alive.

 Jean Lafitte National Historical Park French Quarter Visitors Center

 The notorious pirate Jean Lafitte left a big footprint in and around New Orleans, from the wetlands of Barataria Preserve to Chalmette Battlefield, where legend has it Lafitte helped General Andrew Jackson win the Battle of New Orleans in 1815.

-Take a step back in time at these two 19th century architectural gems, which were restored to their original glory and are filled with period paintings, decorative fixtures, objets d’art and furniture, many of which are original to the homes.
+Take a step back in time at these two 19th-century architectural gems, which were restored to their original glory and are filled with period paintings, decorative fixtures, objets d’art and furniture, many of which are original to the homes.
 Built in 1831, the Hermann-Grima House (820 St. Louis St.) served as a boarding house for unchaperoned working women from 1925 until the mid-’60s, when restoration began.

 Keith Abel’s unique aural-visual walking tour taps more than three centuries of music in New Orleans and uses a Bluetooth speaker to provide a soundtrack for the city’s many musical landmarks.
-Tapping his vast knowledge of local lore, Abel leads you from the boyhood home of brass band pioneer Danny Barke to J&M studios, the birthplace of rock and roll, to the Royal Orlean Hotel where rock stars like Led Zeppelin and the Grateful Dead partied in the 1960s.
+Tapping his vast knowledge of local lore, Abel leads you from the boyhood home of brass band pioneer Danny Barker to J&M studios, the birthplace of rock and roll, to the Royal Orleans Hotel where rock stars like Led Zeppelin and the Grateful Dead partied in the 1960s.